Mabrar92/Data-Analysis-Projects-Portfolio/README.md

 ![Housing Dashboard](https://github.com/Mabrar92/Data-Analysis-Projects/assets/18236632/8f1e4aea-93a4-49a1-b543-e175adc43639)

 ## [Project  - Microsoft Financial Performance Dashboard - Excel](https://github.com/Mabrar92/Data-Analysis-Projects/blob/main/MSFT%20Financial%20Performance.xlsx)
-Data Analysis of Home Prices in California from 1990
 I have developed a Microsoft financial performance dashboard.
 The data is scrapped from yahoo finance and updates automatically.
 The Data cleaning, analysis and visualization has been performed in Microsoft Excel.